 - Loss of control: Do you struggle to stop drinking after the first drink?
-Alcoholics lack the normal control function to set or limit the number of drinks they want to have.
+People with alcohol use disorders lack the normal control function to set or limit the number of drinks they want to have.

 - Tolerance: Do you find yourself needing to drink larger volumes during each session to get the same result that you experienced previously?
-If you are an alcoholic, you may find that you can drink more than others and be less drunk!
+If you are struggling with an alcohol use disorder, you may find that you can drink more than others and be less drunk!

 - Withdrawal: When you sober up, do you experience physical withdrawal, including headache, tremors, nausea, chest pressure, shortness of breath, restlessness, high pulse rate, weakness, guilt feelings and anxiety?
 I

 - Tonic: Do you take an alcoholic drink immediately after waking from a bender to cushion the withdrawals?

 - Reserves: Do you guards against running out of alcohol by always having enough on hand?
 An person with an alcohol use disorder often hides alcohol.

 - Obsession: Do you find obtaining and drinking alcohol are prioritised and take up a lot of time?

 - Employment: Poor productivity, absenteeism and dismissal from work.

 - Isolation: The family’s social network crumbles.
 Friends do not invite them.
 Family does not invite friends, fearing they will be embarrassed.

 - Relationships: Marriages often end in divorce.
 Children may often play into cycles of disrespect of a person with an alcohol use disorder.